21 steps to deal with a coworker trying to get you fired

 But it would be wise of you not to rush things.
 Give it a day of thinking because It is never a good idea to take actions based on emotions or out of ignorance.

 Besides, there is plenty that you can do to deal with that coworker who is trying to make you lose your job.
-I hope that the advice here will be helpful in your situation.

 Table of Contents

-What are the signs that a coworker is trying to get you fired
+Signs a coworker is trying to get you fired

 Let’s take a look at some classic signs that a coworker is trying to sabotage you and get you fired.